 Yeah so, Go to Frosh.
 Frosh is a great way to meet the people in your program who have more resources than you.
 Chances are, you will learn a thing or two, and you might even find someone who will send you notes and textbooks for free!

-And here’s my final tip to you:
+And here’s my most important tip for you:

 Prepare to fail.
 Because you will. at one point or another you will fail something, a test, a quiz, a lab, or even a course.
 It’s okay.
 No one said studying here will be easy.